Wednesday, March 5, 2025

 The following commercial currently appears on television in the US:

-"Hi, folks, your buddy John Rich here, and if you love God and America as much as I do you should be doing all of your online shopping at MammothNation dot com, and while you're at MammothNation be sure to get some American-made Redneck Riviera whiskey, a whiskey 100% blended right here in America and fully supporting Folds Of America.
-May God bless you and God bless America."
+"Hi, folks, your buddy John Rich here, and if you love God, family, and America as much as I do you should be doing all of your online shopping at MammothNation dot com, and while you're at MammothNation be sure to get some Redneck Riviera whiskey, 100% blended right here in America and proudly supporting Folds Of America.
+God bless you and God bless America."

 If that is not an exact quote of what Mr. Rich said, it is close enough that I don't hesitate enclosing the statement in quotation marks (British, inverted commas).